 Sales taxes are the biggest source of revenue for Lincolnwood and, unlike property taxes, they are largely paid by non-residents.

 As COVID-19 had a negative impact on the Village’s revenue, Lincolnwood had endured reductions of as much as $1.6 million annually in Sales Taxes since the peak in 2007.
 The Alliance party and Village staff worked diligently to help support our businesses to recover.
 We allowed outside dining and the delivery of beer and wine with meals.
 This helped businesses to remain open and continue generating sales tax revenue during the lockdown.

 Managing our Sales Tax rates to keep pace with our neighbors as well as instituting new Use Taxes such as the food and beverage tax have allowed us to maintain service levels without raising property taxes above the consumer price index.

-We support public private partnership utilizing sales tax sharing, tif districts, and property improvement grants such and PEP and GIFT.
+We support public-private partnership utilizing sales tax sharing, TIF districts, and property improvement grants such as PEP and GIFT.